rspamd/rspamd/doc/markdown/modules/phishing.md

 ## Configuration of phishing module

-Here is an example of full module configuraition.
+Here is an example of full module configuration.

 ~~~nginx
 phishing {